-Established in 1980, Sadu House is an artistic house and museum in the capital city Kuwait City.
+Established in 1980, Sadu House is an art house and museum in the capital city Kuwait City.
 It was built with the interest of preserving the Bedouins and their ethnic handicrafts.
 These handicrafts are characterized by Sadu weaving; a form of embroidery in geometrical shapes.

-The original building existed since early 20th century but had to be rebuilt after its destruction in 1936 floods.
+The original building existed since the early 20th century but had to be rebuilt after its destruction in the 1936 floods.
 By 1984, the house had registered 300 Bedouin women who produced over 70 embroidered items in a week.
 Sadu House has several chambers with decorations of pottered motifs of houses, mosques and other buildings.

 2. Bait Al-Othman Museum: